dejankovsca/pydata/README.md

 # pydata
-**All files on this repository are owned by me**
+**All files on this repository are property of Dejan Kovšca**

-No unauthorized access!
+No unauthorized access or copying!